EfthymiaKakoulidou/project-management-tool/README.md

 - **Edit or Delete Task**

-    - When the task is created by the user the user can edit or delete.
+    - When the task is created by the user, the user can edit or delete.
 By clicking on edit the edit-form appears filled with the information of the task that can be edited.
 If the form is sublited successfully the user is redirected the task-details page.
 By clicking on the delete button the user is redirected to the confirm deletion page and if confirmed to the project-details page.
 If the user changes his/her mind about editing the task then he/she always has the side navigation bar that informs him/her about the hierarchy of the content of the page and can navigate from there to the page he/she wants.

 ![screenshot](documentation/feature14.png)
 ![screenshot](documentation/feature141.png)